How to Know What the Best Chemotherapy Treatment Is for Your Dog

 MOPP

-The MOPP protocol is one of the most common multi-agent chemotherapy treatments given in a case of a relapse as a rescue protocol.
-It consists of a combination of two injectable drugs and two oral drugs.
+The MOPP protocol is one of the more common multi-agent chemotherapy treatments given in the case of a relapse as a rescue protocol.
+It consists of a combination of two injectable drugs and two oral drugs similar to LOPP.
 The combination of chemotherapy drugs for this protocol consists of Mustargen, Vincristine, Prednisone, and Procarbazine.
-Mustargen and Vincristine are the injectable drugs that are given on day one of the process and repeated again after 7 days.
+Mustargen and Vincristine are injectable drugs that are given on day one of the process and repeated again after 7 days.
 Prednisone and Procarbazine are given orally at home on day one and given regularly for 14 days.
-After that cycle of 14 days is completed, there is a 7 day rest period.
+After that cycle of 14 days is completed, there is a 7-day rest period.

-When this program is put into action the 3-week cycles are repeated as necessary; in an effort to achieve complete remission it takes around 6-8 cycles.
-This totals out to about 4.5-6 months of active treatment time.11 In the case of a relapse the chances of achieving a second complete remission is about 31% and it can last an average of 2 months.¹²
+When this program is put into action the 3-week cycles are repeated as necessary; in an effort to achieve complete remission, it takes around 6-8 cycles.
+This totals out to about 4.5-6 months of active treatment time.11 In the case of a relapse the chances of achieving a second complete remission is about 31% and it can last an average of 2 months which means most dogs do not finish the full protocol.12

 Dacarbazine was originally used in treating human Lymphoma cases.
-After identifying its usefulness to treat canine lymphoma and verifying that it was completely safe to use on dogs, it was found to be more beneficial to lingering cases.
+After identifying its usefulness in treating canine lymphoma and verifying that it was completely safe to use on dogs, it was found to be more beneficial to lingering cases.

 Dacarbazine, or DTIC in short form, has been discovered to be one of the best medicines to use in a rescue protocol because it is not commonly used in the initial multidrug treatment.
 This newness is useful to rescue protocols because the cancer cells have usually developed resistance to the old drugs, rendering them practically useless.

-By pairing this medicine with either DOX or CCNU, the treatment plan can target B-cell and T-cell lymphomas more directly and effectively.¹³
+By pairing this medicine with either Doxorubicin or CCNU, the treatment plan can target B-cell and T-cell lymphomas more directly and effectively.13

 Personalized Prediction Profile